vim/vim/src/GvimExt/README.txt

 system, I got setupapi.dll at c:\windows\system and rundll32.exe at
 c:\windows.
 So you might want to try something like:
     rundll32.exe c:\windows\system\setupapi.dll,InstallHinfSection DefaultUninstall 128 %1
-where %1 can be substitued by gvimext.inf
+where %1 can be substituted by gvimext.inf

 THE SOURCE CODE